SVDwebtech/htmlInterviewQuestions028/htmlInterviewQuestions.md

         document.getElementById("inputField").attr("type","password");
     ```
 * You may see attributes without the equals sign or a value.
 That is a shorthand for providing the empty string in HTML, or the attribute's name in XML.

+## Describe and explain HTML layout structure, and name the most important HTML5 structure elements.
+* HTML layout structure specifies the way in which a web page is arranged.
+* Every website has a specific layout and structure, and displays content in a specific manner.
+* However, there are a few things which may be considered as standard practice on how to structure a web page.
+* HTML5 structure elements are used for HTML layout structure.
+* The most important HTML5 structure elements are:

+    ```html
+        <header></header>:
+    ```
+* The header html element defines the head section of the document or more simply put, the top of the page.
+Then it is no surprise that a header section always sticks at the top of the document.
+It is used to define a header for a document or a section.

+    ```html
+        <nav></nav>:
+    ```
+* The nav html element represents a section of a page which provides navigation links to other sections within the current document or to other documents.
+It is used to define a container for navigation links.
+Examples of navigation sections are: menus, tables of contents, and indexes.

+    ```html
+        <main></main>:
+    ```
+* The main html element defines the main section in the document and contains the main content of the document.
+It defines the primary section in the document related to the central content of a document.

+    ```html
+        <section></section>:
+    ```
+* The section html element defines a generic standalone section in the document, such as a header, footer or in other sections of the document.
+It is used to define the structure of the document.
+This particular section of the document doesn’t have a more specific semantic element to represent it.
+And a section should always have a heading.

+    ```html
+        <article></article>:
+    ```
+* The article html element represents an independent or self-contained part of the content of a document.
+It is intended to be independently distributable or reusable.
+Examples are: a forum post, a magazine or newspaper article, or an interactive widget.

+    ```html
+        <aside></aside>:
+    ```
+* The aside html element defines some content aside from the content it is placed in, and it contains secondary content.
+It represents a portion of a document whose content is only indirectly related to the document's main content.
+Asides are frequently presented as sidebars or call-out boxes.

+    ```html
+        <footer></footer>
+    ```
+* The footer html element defines the footer section of the document.
+It contains information such as copyright or the author’s information, or navigational elements pertaining to the contents of the parent element, or links to related documents.
+A footer section always sticks at the bottom of the document.